Skip to main content

 Encoded message payload.
 Possible values are: Base64 encoded plain text or push notification payload (Push notifications formats).

 The date of the event to send on.
-If the event_type=fixed_date
+If the event_type=fixed_date, the date can not be in the past.

 The date when the event is completed.
-Must be not less than the date
+Must be not less than the date.

 The name of the event.
 Service information.
 Only for your own usage.